lcupertino/lcupertino.github.io/content/authors/admin/_index.md

 ## About Me

-I am a MS student at the Computer and Electrical Engineering Undergraduate Program of the University of São Paulo, where I also obtained my graduation.
+I am a MSc student at the Computer and Electrical Engineering Undergraduate Program of the University of São Paulo, where I also obtained my graduation.
 My main focus is on Applied Cryptography.
 I am currently working on the use of cryptographic primitives (digital signatures and zero-knowledge proofs) to produce secure and traceable compact credentials for distributed systems, especially cloud-based environments.
 In the future, I will be a doctoral student at the same University, working on Post-Quantum Cryptography.
 Besides the previously mentioned topics, I am also interested in Theoretical Cryptography, Complexity Analysis, and Computational Number Theory.